Skip to main content

 What’s the difference exactly?

-An accountant can identify the big picture of your financial situation and ensure you legally comply with the IRS by filing your required documents and payments on time.
-In addition, a good professional accountant will also be able to work with you well beyond tax season.
-For example, a CPA can notify you of newly implemented or impending tax laws (State and/or Federal) that will affect your business.
-Also, a CPA can advise you on your business and financial strategies.
-For example, is securing a line of credit against your receivables a good idea before launching a new product?
-That is why all We Do Books™ clients receive unlimited consultations with a Certified Public Accountant!
+An accountant can help you see the big picture of your financial situation and ensure you remain in compliance with IRS regulations by filing your required documents and payments on time.
+Additionally, a skilled accountant will support you beyond just tax season.
+For example, a CPA can inform you of newly enacted or upcoming tax laws (both state and federal) that may impact your business.
+A CPA can also offer strategic advice on your business and financial plans.
+For instance, is securing a line of credit against your receivables a smart move before launching a new product?
+That’s why all We Do Books™ clients receive unlimited consultations with a Certified Public Accountant!

-On the other hand, a GOOD bookkeeper handles more of the day-to-day accounting tasks including paying bills, tracking expenses and making sure they are entered correctly, payroll services, etc. Bookkeeping may sound boring and tedious, but it is the accumulation of these details that paint the big picture so that business owners (with the accountant’s help) can make sound business decisions.
-We have found most anyone who worked with some aspect of QuickBooks will now consider themselves a bookkeeper, and this is not correct.
+On the other hand, a good bookkeeper handles the day-to-day accounting tasks, including paying bills, tracking expenses, and ensuring they are entered correctly, providing payroll services, and more.
+While bookkeeping may seem boring and tedious, it’s the accumulation of these details that paints the bigger picture, allowing business owners (with the accountant’s help) to make informed business decisions.
+We’ve found that many people who have worked with some aspect of QuickBooks now consider themselves bookkeepers, but this is not accurate.

-Many businesses view bookkeeping as a necessary evil and something that only needs to be done in order to meet IRS requirements.
-However, the need for up-to-date and accurate bookkeeping extends well beyond tax filing purposes.
+Many businesses view bookkeeping as a necessary evil — something that only needs to be done in order to meet IRS requirements.
+However, the need for up-to-date and accurate bookkeeping extends far beyond tax filing purposes.

 When making the decision to use a professional bookkeeping service or to bring in a Bookkeeping Consultant, it is recommended that you consider:

-• If the firm or person is experienced with any possible bookkeeping software you have already been using.
+3. If the firm or person is experienced with any possible bookkeeping software you have already been using

 The other option is to bring in your accountant or bookkeeping consultant to ensure your bookkeeping systems are properly set up.
-After the chart of accounts and bookkeeping system is established, the consultant can then train an employee on proper data entry procedures.
+Once the chart of accounts and overall system are established, the consultant can train an employee on proper data entry procedures.

-Whatever options you choose, the main factor is always to correctly determine the financial health of your business.
-Bookkeeping may bring what appears to be a small added cost to the business bottom line, but one that can ultimately give you more time to grow the business and ultimately grow the bottom line.
+Whatever option you choose, the key is to accurately assess the financial health of your business.
+While bookkeeping may seem like a small added cost, it’s an investment that can ultimately give you more time to grow your business—and increase your bottom line.